9 Things To Consider When Planning A Kitchen

 Most kitchen layouts can adopt the working triangle which is a three-point guide for the placement of the sink, fridge and cooking areas.
 This rule of thumb works well and is about keeping the most-used areas of the kitchen in close enough proximity to each other.

 Ideally the triangle should be no more than 7 metres in distance in total but no less than 3.6 metres to allow for plenty of room for food preparation between the appliances.
-Try and keep the working triangle away from areas of high footfall, particularly if you have young children running through the kitchen!
+When planning a kitchen, try and keep the working triangle away from areas of high footfall, particularly if you have young children running through the kitchen!

 Keep the dishwasher near the sink and also make sure your bin is located close to the dishwasher too - this will make cleaning up much easier.
 Lastly, leave at least 30 cm either side of the cooker to allow for food preparation and a place to leave pots.